Monuments in the United States to Nazi collaborators: Monuments to German Nazis and German collaborators

 A Wernher von Braun quote is displayed the U.S. Space and Rocket Center in Huntsville, Alabama.
 Von Braun was a key part of Operation Paperclip that imported Nazi scientists to help construct US weapons after World War II.
 During WWII, as an SS officer, von Braun oversaw the construction of V-2 rockets for the Nazis, using labour from the Mittelbau-Dora concentration camp.

 Huntsville has several other monuments to von Braun owned by the federal government, state government and municipal government.
 The City of Huntsville owns an entertainment complex called the Von Braun Center.
 There is a plaque to Von Braun outside the centre, which includes an ice rink and a concert hall.
 A street in Huntsville is known as Von Braun Drive Northwest.
 The public University of Alabama has a Wernher Von Braun Research Hall.
 The university's website lauds von Braun and is silent on his Nazi history.
 The Redstone Arsenal near Huntsville has a Von Braun Complex used mostly by the Missile Defense Agency.

 The Dr. Kurt H. Debus Conference Facility located within Kennedy Space Center in Merritt Island, Florida is named after Kurt H. Debus, who was the centre's inaugural director after working as a Nazi scientist and exploiting labour from concentration camps.

 Removed

+Monuments to French collaborators

+The City of Milltown, New Jersey renamed Petain Avenue to Haig Avenue.
+The street was named for Pétain in the interwar period before his Nazi collaboration.